TASS18-Task3/data/Readme.md

 ### Training submissions

 During the Training phase you are expected to submit the outputs your technique produces on the training set into Codalab to test the workflow and get used to the formats.
 Please make sure to try at least once to submit these files on your own.
-To prepare a submission, you should zip the contents on the `dev` folder in a `.zip` file and send them through Codalab's interface.
+To prepare a submission, you should zip the contents on the `submit` folder in a `.zip` file and send them through Codalab's interface.
 The content of the `zip` file should be **only** the three folders `scenario*` with their respective content, as illustrated below:

 ```
 submission.zip/